-Warrior 2 strengthen our legs, hips, shoulders, arms, and back muscles.
-It also can develop our balance, concentration, improve respiration and energizes the entire body.
+Warrior 2 strengthens our legs, hips, shoulders, arms, and back muscles.
+It also can develop our balance, and concentration, improve respiration, and energize the entire body.
 It really works to give you new energy when you do this pose in the morning.

 - Use your right foot to step forward.
 With your left leg, reach back as far as you can behind you.